 Availability Confidentiality Integrity Hardware Equipment is stolen or disabled, thus denying service.
 An unencrypted CD- ROM or DVD is stolen.
 Software Programs are deleted, denying access to users.
 An unauthorized copy of software is made.
 A working program is modified, either to cause it to fail during execution or to cause it to do some unintended task.
 Data Files are deleted, denying access to users.
 An unauthorized read of data is performed.
 An analysis of statistical data reveals underlying data.
 Existing files are modified or new files are fabricated.
-Communication Lines and Networks Messages are destroyed or deleted.
-Communication lines or networks are rendered unavailable.
-Messages are read.
+Communication Lines and Networks Messages are read.
 The traffic pattern of messages is observed.
 Messages are modified, delayed, reordered, or duplicated.
 False messages are fabricated.